 The Program will provide a variable amount of down payment, eligible prepaids and closing cost assistance based on the underwritten gap between the approved mortgage and purchase price not to exceed the grant limit.
+The closing costs should not exceed five percent (5%) of the primary loan amount.

-In the event that closing costs exceed six percent (6%) the Applicant will be required to pay the amount in excess of this cap.
-Total eligible prepaids and closing costs, under no circumstances, may exceed seven percent (7%).
+In the event that closing costs exceed six percent (6%) five percent (5%), the Applicant will be required to pay the amount in excess of this cap.
+Total eligible prepaids and closing costs, under no circumstances, may exceed seven percent (7%) six percent (6%).